 Lamb Chops and Garlic-Thyme Rub

-1 lb rack of lamb
+1 lb rack of lamb½ cup olive oil

 3 garlic cloves, finely chopped